nfriedb1/DS4PH-Capstone-Neta-Xiang/README.md

 ### Individual Contributions

-Xiang Xiang set up the data and build the prediction models, and assembled health information about each of the outcomes.
+Xiang Xiang set up the data, built the prediction models, and assembled health information about each of the outcomes.
 Xiang Xiang's video can be found here:

 Neta built the majority of the Streamlit app, hosted it online, and ensured functionality of the sidebar, map, and outputs.
 Neta's video can be found here:

-### System requirements

-Python 3.7

-### Library requirements
+### System & Library requirements

-streamlit, pandas, numpy, matplotlib

-import streamlit as st
-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns from scipy import stats as stats sns.set() from sklearn.metrics import accuracy_score, roc_curve, auc import sklearn from sklearn import linear_model import sklearn.linear_model as lm from sklearn.linear_model import LinearRegression import seaborn as sns import sklearn as skl import statsmodels.formula.api as smf import torch import time import plotly.express as px import plotly.graph_objects as go from PIL import Image from PIL import ImageDraw from PIL import ImageFont
+Find in requirements.txt file.
+App runs on Python 3.7.